Here’s All You Need to Know About When to Prune Trees

 In the cold months, the trees are dormant, and growth is slower.
 The low temperatures make it harder for the tree to take in nutrients from the soil and rain, and pruning can take place safely.
 However, pruning once the development has started, even if it’s early, limits the bloom’s potential for the following season.

 Fruit trees need careful pruning to keep up with annual care.
 It’s best to prune these trees during the winter months, but spring and summer pruning will be possible for some species, including apple trees.

 Pruning is vital for apple trees to open the tree canopy to sunlight and air, promoting fruit production.
-It’s also essential to do this annually during the dormant period, especially early in the tree’s life cycle when it relies heavily on the growth season for replenishment.
+It’s also essential to do this annually during the dormant period, especially early in the tree’s life cycle when it relies heavily on the growing season for replenishment.
 One consequence of poor pruning for apple trees is “alternate bearing,” when one year’s harvest is fruitful and the next fails.

 While the best time to prune apple trees is late in the winter, you want to avoid pruning during the fall season.
 It could stimulate new growth while the tree is preparing for winter and lead to cold damage to the tree.

 When to Prune Peach Trees

 Pruning peach trees should occur in the early spring before the tree’s sap begins to run outwards from the branch collar.
 Pruning toward the end of winter increases the cold hardiness of the peach tree and reduces the likelihood of summer pest infestation.
 Early spring pruning is also accessible on the hard, cold ground and easier to see without foliage.